OUR MISSION STATEMENT

 Involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas, and feelings through a variety of activities in art, music, movement, dance, role-paly and design and technology.

-The early year’s unit has a brand new outside learning space which children have access to throughout the day.
+The two early year’s classes both have fully equipped outdoor areas.
+There each area is split into two to have a focussed learning area; where more adult led learning activities can take place.
 Outdoor learning and exploration is essential in the Early Years.
 We have all weather clothing and ask for parents to send in wellie boots so children are protected and there are no barriers to learning.
 The outside area is an extension to the classroom and there is a variety of resources to facilitate learning.
 In this area EYFS staff provide planned activities for children as well as give opportunities for the children to make their own choices and to explore the range of great equipment and resources available to them.

 - Long term planning: there are long term and continuous provision plans linked to the Stages of Development and Early Learning Goals which form the broad framework of learning objectives for the EYFS.
 This includes a range of activities and experiences which offer a balance of learning across the seven areas of learning.